YumiData/Clustering_Analysis_Wholesale_Customers/README.md

-## Wholesale Customers Data Analysis
+# Wholesale Customers Data Analysis
-This release includes one Python sources file.

 ## Introduction to Business Problem
 Company XYZ is a wholesale distributor that serves a number of business clients, including retailers, restaurants, hotels, or cafes in Portugal.
 The goal of this analysis is to help the management of XYZ get a deeper understanding of the spending patterns of their clients.
 In this way, the management team can make strategic decisions to better meet the clients’ demand, improve inventory management and avoid shortages.